mccaffers/backtesting-engine/README.md

 ## C# Backtesting Engine

-This is just a **hobby project** to experiment with backtesting and algorithm trading.
+This is a **hobby project** to experiment with backtesting and algorithm trading.

 ### Features
 * This engine can ingest multiple symbols in parallel.
 It uses BufferBlocks with async methods to synchronise them.